Skip to Content

 Fitting with the perfection of the hotel, this buffet offers incredible decor and immaculately presented food which just so happens to taste delicious as well; making it one of the best buffets of Las Vegas.

-The elaborately decorated and edible dessert cases are a showcase of this buffet whilst the food itself offers similar dishes to other buffets as well as the unusual dish you may have never tried or heard of.
+The elaborately decorated and edible desserts are a showcase of this buffet whilst the food itself offers similar dishes to other buffets as well as the unusual dish you may have never tried or heard of.

 One of our favorite parts of this buffet is the made-to-order dishes which include Peking duck, fresh sushi, tacos, and pancakes!